 Ecommerce/Estore: An online sales platform.

-Ego Bait: is a content strategy with a goal of creating a piece of content with the main intention of appealing to a target’s ego and (hopefully) getting a link, share or recognition from them in return.***
+Ego Bait: is A strategy whereby you create content with the main intention of appealing to a target’s ego and (hopefully) getting a link, share or recognition from them in return..***

 Engageability: How well optimised a web page is for encouraging people to spend time on it.

 Fetch as Google: Part of Google’s Webmaster Tools.
 Fetch as Google allows webmasters to view their website as Googlebot does.
 Fetch as Google is used to find errors on page which may not appear when using the webmasters computer and can be used to view the website as various different devices – e.g smartphone or tablet to find device specific errors.

 Footer : An area at the bottom of web pages which can be edited separately to the main page.
 The footer is usually the same across all pages of a website.